memo/webcam-pix2pix-tensorflow/README.md

 # Overview
-The code in this repo actually has nothing to do with pix2pix, GANs or even deep learning.
-It just loads *any* pre-trained tensorflow model (as long as it complies with a few constraints), feeds it a processed webcam input, and displays the output.
+The code in this particular repo actually has nothing to do with pix2pix, GANs or even deep learning.
+It just loads *any* pre-trained tensorflow model (as long as it complies with a few constraints), feeds it a processed webcam input, and displays the output of the model.
 It just so happens that the model I trained and used is pix2pix (details below).

 I.e. The steps can be summarised as:

 1. Collect data: scrape the web for a ton of images, preprocess and prepare training data
 2. Train and export a model
 3. Preprocessing and prediction: load pretrained model, feed it live preprocessed webcam input, display the results.

-**A small sample of the training data - including predictions of the trained model - can be seen [here](http://memo.tv/gart_canny_256_pix2pix/).**
-Left-most and right-most columns are the training data, middle column is what the model learnt to produce at each training iteration (the number on the left, which goes from 20,000 to 58,000).

-**You can download my pretrained model from the [Releases tab](https://github.com/memo/webcam-pix2pix-tensorflow/releases).**

 # 1. Data
 I scraped art collections from around the world from the [Google Art Project on wikimedia](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_by_collection).
 A **lot** of the images are classical portraits of rich white dudes, so I only used about 150 collections, trying to keep the data as geographically and culturally diverse as possible (full list I used is [here](./gart_canny_256_info/collections.txt)).
 But the data is still very euro-centric, as there might be hundreds or thousands of scans from a single European museum, but only 8 scans  from an Arab museum.